MainFrame-Protocol/Smart-Contracts/audit/internal_audit.md

 #### Vulnerabilities

-During the internal audit a number of ten (10) vulnerabilities were found.
-Three (3) vulnerabilities were classified as a Medium risk and seven (7) vulnerabilities were classified as low risk.
+During the internal audit a number of two (2) vulnerabilities were found.
+One (1) vulnerabilities was classified as a Medium risk and one (1) vulnerabilities was classified as low risk.
 Vulnerability details can be consulted in the section below.

  #### 1. Gas limit in loops.